nucleuscloud/neosync/docs/docs/deploy/environment-variables.md

 ## CLI

-There are some environment variables that the CLI accepts to override default behavior to accomodate different environments.
+There are some environment variables that the CLI accepts to override default behavior to accommodate different environments.

 | Variable            | Description                                                                                                        | Is Required | Default Value         |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------ | ----------- | --------------------- |